Farah61661/c4_rust_-Al-Heel-/README.md

 For running test cases, use Step 4: `cargo test`

 If a separate file is needed for checking, run the following command in Step 5: `cargo run -- src/test.c` (ensure the path is correct).

+To run the compiler with a specific file, use the terminal command: ./c4 input.c